sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-content-package/cp-portal-cloud-foundry-create-content-package.md

 <!-- description --> Create a content package that includes a UI integration card with it's associated role.

 ## Prerequisites
- - You've created a UI integration card with data coming from the SAP Gateway Demo System.
-If you decide to skip this tutorial you can copy and paste the `manifest.json` file and insert it in this tutorial (more details further down).
+ - You've created a UI integration card using this tutorial: [Create a UI5 Integration Card that Displays Data from the Gateway Demo System](https://developers.sap.com/tutorials/appstudio-sapui5-integrationcard-create.html).
+You can decide to skip this tutorial - in this case you will copy and paste the `manifest.json` file from this tutorial and insert it in the relevant step below.
  - You have a subscription to SAP Business Application Studio
  - You've created a **Dev Space** in SAP Business Application Studio.
 For more information, see [Create a Dev Space for SAP Fiori Apps](https://developers.sap.com/tutorials/appstudio-devspace-fiori-create.html)